Science and technology in China: History

-China was a world leader in science and technology until the early years of the Ming dynasty.
-Chinese discoveries and Chinese innovations such as papermaking, printing, the compass, and gunpowder (the Four Great Inventions) contributed to the economic development in East Asia, the Middle East and Europe.
-Chinese scientific activity started to decline in the fourteenth century.
-Unlike in Europe, scientists did not attempt to reduce observations of nature to mathematical laws and they did not form a scholarly community with criticisms and progressive research.
-There was an increasing concentration on literature, arts, and public administration while science and technology were seen as trivial or restricted to limited practical applications.
-The causes of this Great Divergence continue to be debated.
-One factor is argued to be the imperial examination system which removed the incentives for Chinese intellectuals to learn mathematics or to conduct experimentation.
+China was a global scientific and technological leader up until the early years of the Ming dynasty.
+Ancient and medieval Chinese discoveries and Chinese innovations such as papermaking, printing, the compass, and gunpowder (the Four Great Inventions) contributed to the economic development of ancient and medieval East Asia, the Middle East and Europe.
+Chinese scientific activity began to neuter and wane around the fourteenth century.
+Unlike in Europe and other parts of the Western World, Western engineers and scientists did not attempt to reduce observations of nature to mathematical laws and nor did they not form a scholarly community with criticisms and progressive research.
+In the Chinese Confucian cultural ethos dating back to the Han dynasty, Confucian philosophers held a strong focus by placing an overemphasis on literature, the arts, and public administration, while scientific and technological pursuits were looked down upon in terms of prestige and respectability and regarded to be unworthy endeavors that were fell far beneath their social pay grade as such domains of inquiry were seen as trivial or restricted to limited practical applications.
+One contributing factor is believed to be the imperial examination system, which deprived the incentives that encouraged up-and-coming Chinese intellectuals to actively engage in scientific and technological endeavors.
+The absence of motivating factors rooted in the imperial examinations stifled the development of scientific and technological innovation and resulted in a stagnation of Chinese scientific and technological creativity and development over the last several centuries.
 By the 17th century, Europe and the Western world surpassed China in scientific and technological advancement.
 The causes of this early modern Great Divergence continue to be debated by scholars to this day.

 After being defeated repeatedly by Japan and Western nations in the 19th century, Chinese reformers began promoting modern science and technology as part of the Self-Strengthening Movement.
 After the Communist victory in 1949 science and technology research was organized based on the model of the Soviet Union.
 It was characterized by a bureaucratic organization led by non-scientists, research according to the goals of central plans, separation of research from production, specialized research institutes, concentration on practical applications, and restrictions on information flows.
 Researchers should work as collectives for society rather than as individuals seeking recognition.
 Many studied in the Soviet Union which also transferred technology.
-The Cultural revolution, which sought to remove perceived "bourgeois" influences and attitudes, caused large negative effects and disruptions.
-Among other measures it saw the scientific community and formal education attacked, intellectuals were sent to do manual labor, universities and academic journals were closed, most research ceased, and for nearly a decade China trained no new scientists and engineers.
+The Soviet Union provided 10,000 experts to China to facilitate its development.

+China began a formal computing development program in 1956 when it launched the Twelve-Year Science Plan and formed the Beijing Institute of Computing Technology under the Chinese Academy of Sciences.

+From the 1950s until the end of the Mao era, China emphasized self-reliance in scientific and technological development.
+This resulted from its relative international isolation and its ideological stance.